-(1) This charge applies to vacant rateable land not categorised for rating purposes as Residential or Farmland and situated within the rural area in which a Rural Waste Management Service is able to be provided.

-(2) Each premise is entitled to one approved mobile waste bin service per week and one fortnightly collection of recyclable material for each Rural Waste Management Service Charge.
+- (1) This charge applies to vacant rateable land not categorised for rating purposes as Residential or Farmland and situated within the rural area in which a Rural Waste Management Service is available. - (2) Each habitable premises is entitled to one approved mobile waste bin service per week and one fortnightly collection of recyclable material for each Rural Waste ManagementService Charge.